 Look around you.
-You probably know someone who’s burnt out or likely to burn out.
-You know, the one who’s overwhelmed with 121 things on their to-do list, often work late and on weekends, exhausted beyond words, cynical and frustrated.
+You probably know someone who’s burnt out or headed in that direction.
+You know, the one who’s overwhelmed with 121 things on their to-do list, often works late, is exhausted beyond words, cynical and frustrated.

 We know these signs because we have seen them before.
 Most likely, we know what burnout is from an outrageous amount of experience.

-But what can we do when we see a friend, a colleague or a family member going through the same yucky burnout?
+But what can we do when we see a friend, a colleague or a loved one going through the same yucky burnout?
 How do we even begin to help them when it might be hard or uncomfortable to share what he or she is going through?

 You start small.
 You start with the basics.
 Here are some suggestions.

 1. Give Yourself Permission to Reach Out